 The name of fence number 27 in the Grand National is “Booth Fence”.

-The 27th fence is called the Booth after an Aintree fence builder, John Booth.
+The 27th fence is named after John Booth, an Aintree fence builder.

 28th Grand National Fence